promicsw/flow-expressions/Docs/FexScannerExt.md

 # class FexScannerExt

-FlowExpressions Context Operator Extensions for FexScanner (FexScanner is an alias for ScriptScanner)
+FlowExpressions Context Operator Extensions for FexScanner (FexScanner is an alias for ScriptScanner - reference in the [Script-Utils](https://github.com/PromicSW/script-utils) repo)

 These extend FexBuilder\<T> (where T is FexScanner) to add Op(operators) and other methods bound to FexScanner (i.e. the Context)